It’s perfectly normal to feel a little confused about the terminology and job descriptions that are circulating in the design world.

 - What happens when people click a button?

-- Will changing the colour or size of an item influence user to place larger orders or interact with the site differently?
+- Will changing the colour or size of an item influence users to place larger orders or interact with the site differently?

 Although they also deal with the layout of the web solution.
 Their top priority is how users interact with it, ensuring that users can successfully navigate through it, and make intuitive decisions about where to or not to click.